bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 In XBMC->Programs, run XSqueeze

 You should get a vaguely SB like screen.
 You can exit with your exit/home button (usually the big green one on MCE remotes).
 To navigate, use the up/down/arrows/left/right arrows like on the SB remote etc - and hitting right is generally the 'select' action just like on actual squeezeboxes (select itself will proably also work).

+(Control volume via the settings within the SB system, and/or your system volume - since XBMC is not doing the playback it's not involved in the volume).

 ********************************************************************************
 6. Experiment and report back!